guncys/shaderity-graph-shaderpack/src/type/README.md

 The description of each element.

-If this value is not set, the default value of the library that uses this library will be applied.
-Specify ['x', 'y', 'z', 'w'] as the default value in the library.
+If this value is not set, the library that uses this library should use ['x', 'y', 'z', 'w'] as the default value.

 - Type: `string[1-4]`